 You've made it to the end of the road, but in many ways, your adventure is just beginning.
 All visitors must leave their vehicles at the end of the road and walk, bike, or take a shuttle into McCarthy and Kennecott.

-McCarthy - 1/2 mile from the footbridge Homesteaded in 1906, McCarthy quickly grew into a lively community with a story all its own.
+McCarthy - 1/2 mile from the footbridge

+Homesteaded in 1906, McCarthy quickly grew into a lively community with a story all its own.
 McCarthy served as the supply and recreation stop for the entire Kennecott mining district.
 Town history is well portrayed by the local museum and guide services.
 Today, McCarthy retains much of its original flavor.
 Accommodations, dining, guide services, flightseeing, and air taxis are some of the services available here.

 Kennecott Mines National Historic Landmark - 5 miles from the footbridge

 Like a time capsule, the impressive structures and artifacts left behind when the mines were depleted represent an ambitious time of exploration, discovery, and technological innovation.
 Currently, the National Park Service is stabilizing and rehabilitating many of the old buildings.

-Kennecott Visitor Center Located within the historic landmark.
-This is where most hiking trails depart - trails lead to the Root Glacier and up the mountains to spectacular views and historic mining structures.
-(907) 205-7106
+Kennecott Visitor Center

+Located within the historic landmark.
+This is ost hiking trails depart - trails lead to the Root Glacier and up the mountains to spectacular views and historic mining structures.
+Because of limited services due to the covid pandemic, the visitor center is not open.
+For assistance, Dial-a-Ranger at (907) 205-7106.

-Jumbo Creek Camping Area - 1.4 miles from Kennecott This primitive camping area has no amenities.
+Jumbo Creek Camping Area - 1.4 miles from Kennecott

+This primitive camping area has no amenities.
 It is reached via foot travel only.
 Water is available from nearby streams and there are bear boxes which are required for storing food.

-Kennecott mill town/NPS Map of entire park
+Kennecott mill town/NPS